The information in this article applies to:

 The third scenario means that the file may stored in a shared location on this computer or on another system that is connected to your local area network and the file is being used or edited by another process on that system.

 Working on files from a shared directory or external location is known to cause problems such as slow performance, file corruption due to data loss, or changes not being saved.

 As a best practice, we recommend copying the projects to an unshared location on your local computer while working on them.
 Then copy them back once you've saved your work and closed your Chief Architect or Home Designer program.

 If the file is locked because another user on the same network has it open on their system, then you can have them close the file so that you can open it.
 If it is locked and does not appear to be in use on any other systems, restart all the computers that are connected to the network and try opening it again.

 If you do not have adequate user rights

-If you are sure that the plan or layout file in question is not already in use elsewhere, then it's likely that your Windows User Account does not have sufficient rights to access the file where it is currently saved.
+If you are sure that the plan or layout file is not already in use elsewhere, then it is likely that your user account for this system does not have sufficient rights to access the file where it is currently saved.

-One way to avoid this issue is to copy the file(s) in question to a location on your computer where you do have rights - for example, your Documents directory (My Documents on Windows XP).
+One way to avoid this issue is to have the user that created the file(s) copy them to a location that you have access to, for example the Public user's Documents directory.

 To learn more about file and folder permissions for individual users on your computer visit the Microsoft or Apple website.